Billing Software Tracks Clients. OnTheClock Tracks Staff.

 Why Deputy Is Best for Hourly Shift Compliance

-Some states fine you for a missed break or miscalculated daily overtime.
+Some states fine you for missing a break or for miscalculating daily overtime.
 Deputy is built for firms living under those rules.
 Its compliance engine tracks break requirements, overtime thresholds, and shift caps so a tired administrator isn't the last line of defense.

 Deputy builds the rules in.
 Set your state's break and overtime requirements, and the system enforces them at the punch instead of leaving your administrator to catch problems after the fact.
-Staff clock in by web, mobile, or kiosk with PIN or facial recognition, and every punch carries a GPS stamp.
-Timesheet approvals and auto-scheduling round it out.
+Staff clock in via web, mobile, or kiosk with PIN or facial recognition, and every punch is GPS-stamped.
+Time sheet approvals and auto-scheduling round it out.

 Reviewers give it 4.6 on G2, and setup tends to be the thing they call out as painless.
-The cost adds up per user, with a $30 monthly minimum, and the product leans toward retail and hospitality.
+The costs add up per user, with a $30 monthly minimum, and the product leans toward retail and hospitality.
 But if your state can fine you for a missed break, that built-in rule engine is cheaper than the penalty.

 Key Features